Apple II graphics: Color on the Apple II

 The Apple II video output is really a monochrome display based upon the bit patterns in the video memory (or pixels).
 These pixels are combined in quadrature with the colorburst signal to be interpreted as color by a composite video display.
+This results in a 16-color composite video palette, based on the YIQ color space used by the NTSC color TV system.

-High resolution provides two pixels per colorburst cycle, allowing for two possible colors if one pixel is on, black if no pixels are on, or white if both pixels are on.
+High resolution provides two pixels per Colorburst cycle, allowing for two possible colors if one pixel is on, black if no pixels are on, or white if both pixels are on.
 By shifting the alignment of the pixels to the colorburst signal by 90°, two more colors can be displayed for a total of four possible colors.
 Low resolution allows for four bits per cycle, but repeats the bit pattern several times per low resolution pixel.
-Double high resolution also displays four pixels per cycle.
-See the sections below for more details.
+Double high-resolution also displays four pixels per cycle.

 Low-Resolution (Lo-Res) graphics

 The blocky, but fast and colorful Lo-Res graphics mode (often known as GR after the BASIC command) was 40 pixels wide, corresponding to the 40 columns on the normal Apple II text screen.
 This mode could display either 40 rows of pixels with four lines of text at the bottom of the screen, or 48 rows of pixels with no text.
 Thus two pixels, vertically stacked, would fill the screen real estate corresponding to one character in text mode.
 The default for this was 40×40 graphics with text.

 There are 16 colors available for use in this mode (actually 15 in most cases, since the two shades of gray are identical in brightness on original Apple hardware, except on the Apple IIGS).
 Note that six of the colors are identical to the colors available in High-Resolution (Hi-Res) mode.

-The colors were created by filling the pixel with a repeating 4-bit binary pattern in such a manner that each bit group fit within one cycle of the colorburst reference signal.
+The colors were created by filling the pixel with a repeating 4-bit binary pattern in such a manner that each bit group fit within one cycle of the Colorburst reference signal.
 Color displays would interpret this pattern as a color signal.
-On monochrome monitors, or if the colorburst signal was turned off, the display would reveal these bit patterns.
+On monochrome monitors, or if the Colorburst signal was turned off, the display would reveal these bit patterns.
 There are two equivalent grey shades as 5 (0101) is equivalent to 10 (1010) based on how the colors mix together; the "on" bits are polar opposites of each other on the quadrature color signal, so they cancel each other and display as grey.

 This mode is mapped to the same area of memory as the main 40-column text screen (0x400 through 0x7FF), with each byte storing two pixels one on top of the other.

 The Lo-Res graphics mode offered built-in commands to clear the screen, change the drawing color, plot individual pixels, plot horizontal lines, and plot vertical lines.
 There was also a "SCRN" function to extract the color stored in any pixel, one lacking in the other modes.